jungmannlab/picasso/docs/render.rst

 Remove group info
 ^^^^^^^^^^^^^^^^^
-Removes the group information when loading a dataset that cointains group information.
-This will, i.e. turn the multicolor representation into a single color representation.
+Removes the group information when loading a dataset that contains group information.
+This will, i.e., turn the multicolor representation into a single color representation.

 Unfold / Refold groups
 ^^^^^^^^^^^^^^^^^^^^^^